mertpehlivancik/Programming-MarkupLanguages/README.md

 # Programming and Markup Languages
-This project includes programming language exercises.
+This project includes programming and markup language exercises.
 You can reach exercises with changing branch.
 ## Content
 - Python
 - Java